Arson suspected in Tassajara zendo destruction; Suspect arrested

 Back to Buddhadharma Home

-From San Francisco Zen Center comes terrible news regarding its Tassajara Zen Mountain Center, also known as Zenshinji (Zen Heart-Mind Temple).
+As reported here on March 27, San Francisco Zen Center’s Tassajara Zen Mountain Center, also known as Zenshinji (Zen Heart-Mind Temple), was destroyed by fire.
+Via Facebook, the community reported:

 “At around 11:30 pm last night, the Tassajara zendo caught fire.
 No one was hurt, but the zendo burned down completely.
 Some of the library was also destroyed.
 Our gratitude to everyone who worked tirelessly to contain the flames, including local firefighters who were on the scene.”